 - Requires planning because of the time limit

 When you have one week in Japan, we recommend you combine your visit to Tokyo with another city such as Kyoto, or make some day trips / overnight trip to the areas located closeby.
 Explore the highlights in Tokyo and travel to any of the surrounding areas and witness the sacred Mount Fuji or visit the impressive shrines of Nikko.
 You can take local trains or highway buses which are convenient and relatively affordable, especially with the JR Pass.
 Several types of Shinkansen are also available leaving from the main stations in Tokyo.
 Some great destinations with a considerable short travel distance from Tokyo include:

 Two week trip to Japan

-In our opinion, a two weeks stay is ideal length to enjoy the country without worrying about time.
+In our opinion, a two weeks stay is the ideal length to enjoy the country without worrying about time.
 You can pick up three or four areas located throughout the country and decide how many days you spend in each area.
 As a first timer in Japan, you should definitely visit the main tourist spots like Tokyo, Kyoto and/or Osaka.
 In addition, you can also visit some isolated areas such as the beautiful islands, Hokkaido and Okinawa!

 Of course, the budget for the trip is much higher than any shorter trips we introduced above, though because you have more time you might be able to save some more money on the public transportation with the 14-days JR Rail Pass or other multi day discounts.
-Don’t forget to try to reduce the amount of luggage you need to carry around, as it could be bothering you and exhausting to travel with huge bags!
+Don’t forget to try to reduce the amount of luggage you need to carry around, as it could be bothersome and exhausting to travel with huge bags!